 There are many free activities to take advantage of in Chicago including some we have mentioned some above like taking a pay-what-you-like walking tour, seeing the Air and Water Show, or hearing Jazz.

 Check out our comprehensive post about the Top Free Things to Do in Chicago.

 Watch the Bud Billiken Parade

-On August 14th, you can see the Bud Billiken Parade, the largest and oldest African American parade in the world.
+On August 13th, you can see the Bud Billiken Parade, the largest and oldest African-American parade in the world.

-Since 1929, it's been marching through the streets of the Bronzeville neighborhood.
+Since 1929, it's been marching through the streets of the Bronzeville neighborhood in celebreation.

 The parade concludes in Washington Park with a large picnic with local vendors and performers.

 For more information, check our the parade's website.